mcdevzofcZour/heckeruwu/README.md

 - Python 2 components: `dnspython`
 - Python 3 components: `docker`, `docker-compose`, `dnspython`

-### aPuppet configuration
+### Headwind Remote configuration

-aPuppet includes several configuration files:
+Headwind Remote includes several configuration files:

 - `config.yaml`.
-This is the primary aPuppet configuration.
+This is the primary Headwind Remote configuration.
 All changes must be done here.
 - `deploy/config.build.yaml`.
-This is the aPuppet build and deployment configuration.
+This is the Headwind Remote build and deployment configuration.
 We don't recommend to change anything here because it may break the software compilation.
 - `deploy/config.defaults.yaml`.
-This is the default aPuppet configuration.
+This is the default Headwind Remote configuration.

 Here's the list of available configuration parameters and their default values:
 - `hostname`.
 The domain used to accept remote control connections from mobile devices
 - `email`.
 Administrator's email used to generate a LetsEncrypt certificate and get notifications from [LetsEncrypt](https://letsencrypt.org/)
 - `nat`.
-If aPuppet is installed behind NAT you should set this flag: `nat: true`
+If Headwind Remote is installed behind NAT you should set this flag: `nat: true`
 - `public_ip`.
-Public IP is used if aPuppet is behind NAT.
+Public IP is used if Headwind Remote is behind NAT.
 By default, it is determined by resolving your hostname via DNS, and can be overridden in config.yaml
 - Janus
     - `api_http: true`.
 Allows REST API over the non-encrypted HTTP protocol.
 Since Nginx proxy uses HTTP, it is recommended to set it to true
     - `api_http_port: 8088`.
 HTTP port for REST API